adjust/unity_sdk/README.md

 });
 ```

-Inside the method `onGoogleAdIdRead` of the `OnDeviceIdsRead` instance you will have access to Google Advertising Id as the variable `googleAdId`.
+Inside the method `onGoogleAdIdRead` of the `OnDeviceIdsRead` instance, you will have access to the Google Advertising ID as the variable `googleAdId`.

 #### iOS

-To obtain the device identifier idfa, call the function `idfa`:
+To obtain the IDFA, call the function `idfa`:

 ```cs
 Adjust.getIdfa ()